boymaas/jamzig/TIGER_STYLE.md

   understand the domain.
 Take time to find the perfect name, to find nouns and verbs that work together, so that the whole is greater than the sum of its parts.

-- Use `snake_case` for function, variable, and file names.
+- Use `snake_case` for variable, and file names.
 The underscore is the closest thing we have as programmers to a space, and helps to separate words and encourage descriptive names.
 We don't use Zig's `CamelCase.zig` style for "struct" files to keep the convention simple and consistent.